wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/admin-add-fields/index.md

 ---
-title: "How To Guide: Add new settings field"
+title: How To Guide: Add new settings field
-description: "Learn how to add custom settings fields to the WPGraphQL Logging plugin admin interface and retrieve their values programmatically."
+description: Learn how to add custom settings fields to the WPGraphQL Logging plugin admin interface and retrieve their values programmatically.
 ---

 ## Overview